Hohlyeraser/imitation/Code_usage.md

 # Adapted Library
 This repository just extended the behavorial cloning class to simulate the assistant model traning from the paper [ULD](https://arxiv.org/abs/2406.08607).
 The current implementation just works for discrete action spaces.
+Furthermore the behavorial cloning class got an interface to return the logits after receiving the state as an input.

 # Usage